 More Dr. Sinatra Advice on a Heart-Healthy Diet Plan

-How much—and what type of—fat can you eat as part of the heart-healthy PAM eating plan?
-Get the skinny on fats in the PAM diet for optimal heart health.
+How much—and what type of—fat can you eat as part of the heart-healthy PAMM eating plan?
+Get the skinny on fats in the PAMM diet for optimal heart health.

-How do whole grains promote heart health as part of the PAM diet?
-Find out the important role that whole grains, nuts, and seeds play in the PAM diet.
+How do whole grains promote heart health as part of the PAMM diet?
+Find out the important role that whole grains, nuts, and seeds play in the PAMM diet.